Baconsizzle1738/FBLA-computer-game/README.md

 #Running:

 To run the game, download the folder named "Get Gamed" and run  the .jar file inside.
-This was coded in Java 14 and tested on Windows 10 & Windows 8.
-Make sure that your PC can run java 14.
+This was coded in Java 14 and tested on Windows 10.
+Make sure that your PC can run java 14 and that it has a Java 14 JRE.
 If you cannot download the  directly from the repository, you can make a folder named "Get Gamed" on your local machine and place the runnable jar in it(the individual .jar file from the repo), and then make a folder named "data" in your "Get Gamed" folder.